imatiqul/micro-frontend-react/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
 Module Federation gives us a new method of sharing code between applications at runtime.
-To do that, we need to envision a fairly common scenario like [eShopContainers](https://github.com/dotnet-architecture/eShopOnContainers) with Micro-frontend Architecture.
+To do so, we need to envision a fairly common scenario like [eShopContainers](https://github.com/dotnet-architecture/eShopOnContainers) with Micro-frontend Architecture.
 [![Product Name Screen Shot][microfrontend-screenshot]](images/MicroFrontend-Architecture-v1.png)

 Here's why: